Guides/Mousepads·intermediate·8 min read

 Hard and glass mousepads

-Plastic, resin, anodized aluminum, and tempered glass surfaces.
-What makes them fast, what makes them noisy, and when not to buy one.
+Plastic, resin, aluminum, and tempered glass pads: what makes them fast, what makes them loud, and when to skip them.

 Why hard pads feel different

-Injection-molded plastic or cast polymer resin on a thin rubber base.
-Lighter and cheaper than glass, slightly slower, more controllable.
+Molded plastic or resin on a thin rubber base.
+Lighter and cheaper than glass, a little slower, and easier to control.

 PadSurfaceFeel

 Razer AcariHard polymerVery fast.
-Reviewers either love or hate it.
+People tend to love it or not.

 Aluminum pads

 Anodized aluminum on a rubber base.
-Cool to the touch, distinctive sound, very fast.
-Largely a legacy category — they've fallen out of favor as glass pads have improved.
+Cool to the touch and very fast, but mostly an older category now that glass pads have improved.

-• Cool surface temperature can feel premium but sometimes condenses tiny droplets of humidity in summer.
+• The cool surface feels premium but can collect tiny droplets of moisture in summer.

-• Heavy, very flat, but can dent if you drop heavy objects on them.
+• Heavy and very flat, though they can dent if you drop something heavy on them.

 • Examples: SteelSeries QcK Hard (discontinued), Corsair MM600.

-Tempered glass on a rubber backing.
-The glass is usually 4 mm thick and chemically strengthened so it can survive being dropped, sat on, or hit with a mouse.
-The defining experience of a glass pad is endless glide — almost no friction once moving.
+A sheet of tempered glass on a rubber backing, usually about 4 mm thick and strengthened so it can survive being dropped or sat on.
+The signature feel is endless glide: almost no friction once the mouse is moving.

 Smooth vs textured glass

-Pure polished glass.
-Fastest possible glide, the loudest, and the most demanding on stops.
-Has a slightly 'plastic-on-plastic' sound that becomes part of the feel.
+Polished glass.
+The fastest glide, the loudest, and the hardest to control.
+The sound becomes part of the feel.

 Lightly etched glass (Razer Atlas, Pulsar PG-S Etched)